How does the baking steel plate work?

 How to use?

-Place the steel in your oven and preheat until 230 °C-260 °C. The time will vary for different oven, but generally the steel will take 20-30 minutes to heat up.
+Place the steel in your oven and preheat until 230 °C-260 °C. The time will vary for different ovens, but generally the steel will take 20-30 minutes to heat up.

 Once the steel has been heated, take care and use an oven glove to pull the oven shelf half-way out.
 Use a specialist peel to place your desired dough onto the steel surface.
 The seasoning should help avoid sticking, but you could also sprinkle flour, semolina, or apply parchment paper.